 It only takes a few clicks to put your car to work with Getaround.
-Just register for a free account, name your car, set the location and availability, and enter a description.
+Just sign up, name your car, set the location and availability, and enter a description.

 Rental earnings accrue on a monthly basis and are paid on the 15th of the following month.
 Getaround is one of the easiest ways for car owners to make money at home.

-7. Use Ebates (and Dosh) to get cashback on everyday purchases
+7. Use Ebates (and Dosh and Drop) to get cash back on everyday purchases

 If you’re going to shop, why not get money for doing it?
 Well technically you’re not getting money, but you’re getting money back (cashback) on purchases you would have made anyways.
 Cool thing is, this is on top of any discounts/coupon codes you already have.

 There is no reason not to do this.
 This is probably the single easiest way to make money at home.
 You need an email address to sign up.
 That’s it.
 Even if it’s $100-$200/year, why are you throwing money away for no reason?